 LeadCognition Glossary

 Definitions for the core terms in GitHub signal intelligence, developer-led sales, and technical recruiting.
-Each entry is a 600–900 word deep dive with mechanics, concrete examples, related tools, and an FAQ.
+Each entry is a concise deep dive with mechanics, examples, and an FAQ.

 A Developer Signal Score ranks engineers by how actively they evaluate a technology on GitHub — weighted by recency, event type, and relevance.